m50d/paperdoll/README.md

 require one or more effect implementations.
 So I've moved those tests down into `paperdoll-all` rather than add test-only effects.

-The project is split into a large number of small modules, primarily to prove that the interpreters truly are independent.
+The project is split into a number of small modules, primarily to prove that the interpreters truly are independent.
+I am not entirely convinced the dividing lines are in the right places;
+suggestions for improvements are welcome.

 I am a great admirer of [the circe philosophy](https://github.com/travisbrown/circe/blob/v0.3.0/DESIGN.md), but this project is in many respects an opposite: I think there is value